Global Marketing Monitor: Weekly Market Trends (May 01, 2021)

 New economic data from the U.S. and Europe this past week showed understandably tepid year-over-year growth.
 This contrasted meaningfully with rapid growth in digital advertising for the world’s largest media owners, including Google, Facebook and Amazon, who collectively saw global advertising gains of around 40% in the first quarter of 2021.

 In this note, we explain how a range of factors, including the notion of creative destruction, is arguably more important drivers of growth in advertising than economic activity alone.
 Those same factors help explain why we think changes to mobile device operating systems, such as the changes Apple began implementing this week, won’t have a noticeable impact on advertising.

 New US and European economic data show diverging trends.
 New economic data for the first quarter of 2021 came out this week.
-In the US we saw year-over-year nominal GDP growth of approximate 0.4% in real (inflation-adjusted) terms and 2.3% in nominal terms.
-Meanwhile, in Europe first quarter GDP declined in real terms by around 0.6%, although it would have slightly in nominal terms.
+In the US we saw year-over-year nominal GDP growth of approximate 0.4% in real (inflation adjusted) terms and 2.3% in nominal terms.
+Meanwhile, in Europe first quarter GDP declined in real terms by around 0.6%, although in nominal terms it would have slightly.
 Despite these mixed – and arguably still relatively soft, if improving in context of the pandemic – trends, during the past week, we also saw unequivocally strong growth in advertising in quarterly earnings results, specifically with the digital media platforms which will lead the entire industry higher in 2021 in most markets around the world